MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 1. If the event is live, you'll have the option to **Enter**.
 1. If it's upcoming, you can **RSVP** for it by selecting **Interested**.

-**ALTSPACEVR PRO TIP: Make sure you don't miss any "can't-miss" events by RSVPing.** When you select Interested in the app (or RSVP online), we'll email you a reminder an hour before showtime.
+**ALTSPACEVR PRO TIP**: Make sure you don't miss any "can't-miss" events by RSVPing.
+When you select Interested in the app (or RSVP online), we'll email you a reminder an hour before showtime.
 You can also find the events you've RSVP'd to by going to **Events → Interested**.

 #### Entry codes